 Montour Falls

-This fall on Shequaga Creek is absolutely worth the trip to see after heavy rains.
+While visiting Watkins Glen, take a 5-minute drive south to Montour Falls.
+This fall on Shequaga Creek is worth seeing after heavy rains.
 As you can tell from the photo above, there is barely a trickle during the dry season.
-But I’ve seen photos of the creek raging that are powerful and worth seeing for yourself.
+However, I’ve seen powerful pictures of the creek raging that are incredible to experience firsthand.

 13. Aunt Sarah’s Falls